FinlightApp/public_website/src/pages/index.md

   cards:
     - image:
         src: /img/solutionfive.png
-        alt: "The infrastructure "
+        alt: turnkey infrastructure
-      title: The Infrastructure
+      title: "The turnkey infrastructure to launch and manage funds and allocations "
       paragraph: Whether it is a SPV, a fund or a note, we can have you started in moments with all the relevant marketing authorisations in the UK and EU in place.
 No more headache or bad compliance surprises to raise assets